Organizing your Content

 Duplicating Screen UI to Scenes

-You can easily duplicate your entire Screen UI from one scene to another using the duplicate scene function in the Scene Settings Panel.
+You can easily duplicate your entire Screen UI from one scene to another using the Duplicate design function in the Scene Settings Panel.
 Your Screen UI components are duplicated to the scene(s) you choose, as well as any property settings they have, such as Actions.

 Duplicating to a scene that already has Screen UI components will overwrite them.
 The warning below will appear if you try to do this.